h4ck3rm1k3/fritzing/fritzing/README.txt

 to create PCB layouts for turning your prototype into a robust PCB, either on your own, or with the help of a manufacturer.

+To launch Fritzing:
+	on Mac, double-click the Fritzing application
+	on Linux, double-click fritzing.sh, or try ./fritzing.sh in your shell window on Windows, double-click fritzing.exe

 GNU GPL v3 on the code and CreativeCommons:BY-SA on the rest